NalleBerg/LinuxSystemViewer/README.md

 user-friendly overview and technical ("geek") views of components such as CPU, memory, storage, network, and more.

-Key features
 - Clean, read-only design: the app gathers information using system utilities and presents it without modifying the system.
 - Two presentation modes: user-friendly summaries and detailed technical views.
-- Packaging: DEB and RPM via CPack for easy distribution on common Linux distros.
+-- Packaging: DEB via CPack for easy distribution on Debian/Ubuntu.
 - Developer-friendly build options and an opt-in debug logger for safe troubleshooting (disabled by default in release builds).